This is my story!

 My teaching continued, and I taught my followers how to pray, saying . . .
 "Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as it is in heaven.
 Give us today our daily bread, and forgive us the wrong we have done as we forgive those who wrong us.
 Subject us not to the trial but deliver us from the evil one."
 (Matthew 6:9-13)

-I taught them of other things that please my father . . .
+I taught them about other things that please my father . . .

 Blest are the poor in